rohan-uhn/pipeline-suite/README.md

 - General pipeline settings

-This configuration file is included primarily for **documentation, provenance, and consistency** with the original PuLab pipeline-suite.
+This configuration file is included primarily for **documentation, provenance, and consistency** with the original PughLab pipeline-suite.
 Modifying aspects of the config will only alter Steps 01 and 02.

 ---